dd9jn/rfc4880bis/rfc4880bis.md

 ## Suite-B Profile

-A subset of algorithms allowed by this document can be used to achieve [](#SuiteB) compatibility.
+A subset of algorithms allowed by this document can be used to achieve {{SuiteB}} compatibility.
-The references to [](#SuiteB) in this document are informative.
+The references to {{SuiteB}} in this document are informative.
-This document is primarily concerned with format specification, leaving additional security restrictions unspecified, such as matching the assigned security level of information to authorized recipients or interoperability concerns arising from fewer allowed algorithms in [](#SuiteB) than allowed by this document.
+This document is primarily concerned with format specification, leaving additional security restrictions unspecified, such as matching the assigned security level of information to authorized recipients or interoperability concerns arising from fewer allowed algorithms in {{SuiteB}} than allowed by this document.

 ### Security Strength at 192 Bits

-To achieve the security strength of 192 bits, [](#SuiteB) requires NIST curve P-384, AES-256, and SHA2-384.
+To achieve the security strength of 192 bits, {{SuiteB}} requires NIST curve P-384, AES-256, and SHA2-384.
-The symmetric algorithm restriction means that the algorithm of KEK used for key wrapping in [](#ec-dh-algorithm-ecdh) and an OpenPGP session key used for message encryption must be AES-256.
+The symmetric algorithm restriction means that the algorithm of KEK used for key wrapping in {{ec-dh-algorithm-ecdh}} and an OpenPGP session key used for message encryption must be AES-256.
 The hash algorithm restriction means that the hash algorithms of KDF and the OpenPGP message digest calculation must be SHA2-384.

 ### Security Strength at 128 Bits

-The set of algorithms in [](#security-strength-at-192-bits) is extended to allow NIST curve P-256, AES-128, and SHA2-256.
+The set of algorithms in {{security-strength-at-192-bits}} is extended to allow NIST curve P-256, AES-128, and SHA2-256.

 # Implementation Nits